-St. James’s Hospital was recently designated as the National Centre for Oesophageal and Gastric Cancer and the National Centre for Management of Early Upper Gastrointestinal Mucosal Neoplasia.
+St James’s Hospital is the National Centre for Oesophageal and Gastric Cancer and the National Centre for Management of Early Upper Gastrointestinal Mucosal Neoplasia.

 The hospital manages approximately 65% of oesophageal surgical resections nationally.